ema-rose/chess/README.md

 #### Submission Rules
 A minimum of three files should be submitted;
-one containing stub code that outlines the purpose and details of each method another containing the actual code and a final markdown document, titled "Do-Not-Read," containing a written statement of the number of mistakes the code contains, as well as details regarding these mistakes. **THIS IS NOT TO BE READ BY THE OPPONENT**
+- one containing stub code that outlines the purpose and details of each method
+- another containing the actual code
+- and a final markdown document, titled "Do-Not-Read," containing a written statement of the number of mistakes the code contains, as well as details regarding these mistakes.
+ _This is not to be read by the opponent._

 A minimum of 3 mistakes is required per submission, however, the maximum is up to the author's discretion.